Corporate Governance

 Product Creation Process (PCP) Manual defines the authority, responsibilities, and procedures for creating, modifying, and offering new products and solutions to the market.
 The PCP supports Sika’s vision, policies, and goals for long-term profitability and customer satisfaction.

 Reducing risks related to new products and systems introduction, safeguarding EHS and considering product sustainability aspects along the entire value chain from research to the satisfied customer are elements of the PCP.
-SPM will be an integral part of the next generation PCP, which will be released in 2023.

 Responsible Marketing